Anno Domini: No year zero: start and end of a century

-In the AD year numbering system, whether applied to the Julian or Gregorian calendars, AD 1 is immediately preceded by 1 BC, with nothing in between them (there was no year zero).
-There are debates as to whether a new decade, century, or millennium begins on a year ending in zero or one.
+In the AD system, AD 1 is immediately preceded by 1 BC: there is no year zero.
+Most experts agree that new decades, centuries, and millennia begin on a year ending in one, but the general public is divided.

 For computational reasons, astronomical year numbering and the ISO 8601 standard designate years so that AD 1 = year 1, 1 BC = year 0, 2 BC = year −1, etc. (Note: To convert from a year BC to astronomical year numbering, reduce the absolute value of the year by 1, and prefix it with a negative sign (unless the result is zero).
 For years AD, omit the AD and prefix the number with a plus sign (plus sign is optional if it is clear from the context that the year is after the year 0).)
 In common usage, ancient dates are expressed in the Julian calendar, but ISO 8601 uses the Gregorian calendar and astronomers may use a variety of time scales depending on the application.
 Thus dates using the year 0 or negative years may require further investigation before being converted to BC or AD.